toddhorner/AFT/states/WI.md

 2. The Division has published guides on comprehensive planning issues.
 Funding for technical assistance, however, has diminished in recent years (see below).

+3. The Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP) administers the Farmland Preservation Plan program, certifying approved plans, as well as tracking plan adoption and updates.

 ####  State Plan for Agriculture

 **NO**